aalto-ics-kepaco/GO-LTR-prediction/README.md

 ## Evaluation.
 We used the [`CAFA-evaluator`](https://github.com/BioComputingUP/CAFA-evaluator/tree/kaggle) script for performance evaluation of the models considered under the study.

-## Structure of repository
-- ```dataset```: Contains the UniProt IDs of all sequences used in our experiments.
-There are .txt files for each ontology branch: Molecular Function Ontology (MFO), Cellular Component Ontology (CCO) and Biological Process Ontology (BPO)
-- ```images```: Contains the image files for the workflow of the GO-LTR model
-- ```scripts```: Contains the main script for training the GO-LTR model and generating predictions

 ## Papers on LTR method
 ```bibtex